-Some individuals may be predisposed to alcoholism based on their body chemistry and learned behaviors from loved ones who are addicted to alcohol.
+Our experienced drug rehab staff in our multiple Southern California locations know that some individuals may be predisposed to alcoholism based on their body chemistry and learned behaviors from loved ones who are addicted to alcohol.
 Many people use alcohol to self-medicate mental health conditions, ease pain, or relieve uncomfortable feelings.
 Stress, depression, and anxiety commonly compel excessive alcohol use, though alcohol may worsen these conditions and create more problems.
 People often turn to alcohol and other drugs as a solution for their pain, not because they are seeking another problem — though addiction can easily set in and cause a great deal of physical, emotional, and mental health issues.

 Here are some common signs and symptoms that an individual may be suffering from alcohol addiction: